SharePoint/sp-dev-docs/docs/solution-guidance/app-only-elevated-privileges-sharepoint-add-in.md

 	+ Search - if target is SharePoint On-Premises.
 SharePoint Online support for it has been added ([blog post](https://blogs.msdn.microsoft.com/vesku/2016/03/07/using-add-in-only-app-only-permissions-with-search-queries-in-sharepoint-online/))
 	+ User Profile CSOM operations, except that the User Profile Bulk Update API can be used with app-only permissions
+	+ Updating taxonomy service entries (write) - read works

+	> [!NOTE]
-	+ Updating taxonomy service entries (write) - read works **Note:** In these scenarios you need to use a specific service account.
+	> In these scenarios you need to use a specific service account.

 - AllowAppOnlyPolicy is similar to RunWithElevatedPrivileges, but not exactly the same.
 	+ AllowAppOnlyPolicy executes code based on the permissions granted to the SharePoint Add-in, not on behalf of another user who has the appropriate permissions to perform an operation.